sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

     - name: Theoretical Foundation and Advantages
     - name: Performance and Extrapolation
   - name: Alibi in Vision Transformers
-    subsections:
+  - name: 'Comparative Analysis: RoPE and ALiBi'
+  - name: Extrapolation via Interpolation
+  - name: Experimental Evaluation
-    - name: Two-Dimensional Adaptation
+  - name: Conclusions

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.
 # If you use this post as a template, delete this _styles block.
 _styles: >
-  .fake-img {
-    background: #bbb;
-    border: 1px solid rgba(0, 0, 0, 0.1);
-    box-shadow: 0 0px 4px rgba(0, 0, 0, 0.1);
-    margin-bottom: 12px;
-  }
-  .fake-img p {
-    font-family: monospace;
-    color: white;
-    text-align: left;
-    margin: 12px 0;
-    text-align: center;
-    font-size: 16px;
-  }
   .caption {
     font-size: 80%;
     line-height: 1.2;
     text-align: left;
   }

 ---

 ## Background

-"Attention Is All You Need," introduced by Vaswani et al. in 2017, revolutionized the field of natural language processing and computer vision by proposing a purely attention-based model, the Transformer, eliminating the need for recurrent or convolutional networks.
+"Attention Is All You Need," introduced by Vaswani et al. [2017] <d-cite key="46201"></d-cite>, revolutionized the field of natural language processing and computer vision by proposing a purely attention-based model, the Transformer, eliminating the need for recurrent or convolutional networks.

-Later, Dosovitskiy et al. (2021) applied this concept to computer vision, introducing Vision Transformers (ViTs).On its own, the Transformer architecture is position-invariant, i.e., it processes its input as an unordered set.
+Later, Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite> applied this concept to computer vision, introducing Vision Transformers (ViTs).On its own, the Transformer architecture is position-invariant, i.e., it processes its input as an unordered set.
 Unlike RNNs, designed to handle ordered sequences, or CNNs, which leverage translation equivariance and locality, transformers lack the inherent ability to capture sequential patterns.
 This is because the self-attention mechanism is independent of the token index.

-Vaswani et al. (2017) introduced positional encoding to address this lack of inductive bias.
+Vaswani et al. [2017] <d-cite key="46201"></d-cite> introduced positional encoding to address this lack of inductive bias.
 Since then, researchers have explored various methods to encode positional information directly into tokens or within the self-attention interaction step.
 The following sections will discuss the broad advancements of positional encoding methods in 1D and their extension for 2d tasks in Vision Transformers.

 ## Preliminaries